Neutrino Mass, Vacuum Stability and Higgs Inflation with Vector-Like Quarks and a Single Right-Handed Neutrino: Higgs inflation

 \subsection{Inflationary Predictions in the $SM+(n)VLQ+RHN$ Framework}

 We first present the inflationary predictions of the SM extended with $n$ degenerate down-type isosinglet VLQs and a right-handed neutrino (RHN) in the $(n_s,r)$ plane for three benchmark VLQ masses, $M_\mathcal{D} = 1.5,\;3.0,\;5.0~\text{TeV}$, as shown in Fig.(~\ref{fig:ns_r_RHN_three_panels}).
+Throughout this analysis, we fix the benchmark Yukawa couplings to $y_D = 0.15$ and $y_N = 0.42$, consistent with the values used in the previous section.
 For each mass choice, we scan over the number of VLQs $n$ and determine, for every $(n,M_\mathcal{D})$, the value of the non-minimal coupling $\xi$ that reproduces the observed scalar amplitude $A_s \simeq 2.1\times 10^{-9}$ at $N_\ast \simeq 55$ e-folds before the end of inflation.
-The resulting trajectories in the $(n_s,r)$ plane exhibit two important features.
+The resulting trajectories in the $(n_s,r)$ plane exhibit two important features.\\ First, once the RHN is included, the points corresponding to different $n$ and to the three benchmark values of $M_D$ cluster very close to each other.
+In other words, the $(n_s,r)$ predictions become only mildly sensitive to the number of VLQs and to their common mass.
+This behavior is a direct consequence of the RG-improved Higgs potential in the inflationary regime.
+In the $SM+(n)VLQ+RHN$ model, the combined effect of the RHN Yukawa coupling and the VLQ sector renders the running of the Higgs quartic coupling $\lambda(\mu)$ in the inflationary domain $10^{15}\!-\!10^{19}~\text{GeV}$ remarkably smooth: $\lambda(\mu)$ remains positive and its scale dependence is significantly suppressed.
+Since the slow-roll parameters $\epsilon$ and $\eta$ are determined by derivatives of the Einstein-frame potential Eq.(\ref{eq:Einstein_potential}), the small and weakly $n$-dependent slope of $\lambda(\mu)$ in this region translates into very similar values of $\epsilon_\ast$ and $\eta_\ast$ for different $(n,M_\mathcal{D})$.
+The residual dependence on $n$ and $M_D$ is further absorbed by the $A_s$ matching condition through a mild adjustment of $\xi$, which explains why the $n_s$–$r$ curves for the three benchmark masses lie close to one another.

 \FloatBarrier